codesilva/codesilva.github.io/_drafts/mcp-ai-agents-lingua-franca-one-year.md

 **For MCP clients:** Only connect to trusted MCP servers.
 Currently, no official registry or certification authority is validating MCP servers—similar to how you shouldn't install random packages, you shouldn't connect to untrusted servers.

 **For MCP server implementations:** Expect that clients may send malformed requests or attempt exploits.
 Proper input validation and sanitization are essential for maintaining security and integrity.

+## Conclusion

+MCP has become the "lingua franca" for AI agents by providing a standardized protocol that eliminates the need for custom API wrappers, enabling seamless integration between AI applications and external services.
+While it offers flexibility and interoperability, its adoption requires careful security considerations, as connecting to untrusted servers poses risks similar to installing unverified software packages.
+The protocol effectively decouples AI agents from tool definitions, but developers remain responsible for building robust, secure implementations.